Godzilla (1998 film): Critical response

 Godzilla received generally negative reviews from critics.
-On Rotten Tomatoes, the film has an approval rating of 19% based on 147 reviews, with an average rating of 4.50/10.
-Its critical consensus states, "Without compelling characters or heart, Godzilla stomps on everything that made the original (or any monster movie worth its salt) a classic."
-Metacritic (which uses a weighted average) assigned Godzilla a score of 32 out of 100 based on 23 critics, indicating "generally unfavorable reviews".
 Audiences surveyed by CinemaScore gave the film a grade "B−" on scale of A to F. Criticism highlighted by film critics included the film's script, acting, and directing, while fans targeted the film's reinvention of Godzilla, which included its redesign and departure from the source material.

 Roger Ebert from the Chicago Sun-Times gave the film one-and-a-half stars out of four, noting that "One must carefully repress intelligent thought while watching such a film.
 The movie makes no sense at all except as a careless pastiche of its betters (and, yes, the Japanese Godzilla movies are, in their way, better—if only because they embrace dreck instead of condescending to it).
 You have to absorb such a film, not consider it.
 But my brain rebelled, and insisted on applying logic where it was not welcome."
 Ebert also pointed out in his review that the characters Mayor Ebert and his assistant Gene were Devlin and Emmerich's jabs at his and Gene Siskel's negative reviews of Stargate and Independence Day.
 Gene Siskel particularly singled out this aspect, writing "why place us in the movie if you aren't going to have us be eaten or squashed by the monster?"
 Siskel placed the film on his list of the worst films of 1998.
 James Berardinelli from ReelViews, called the film "one of the most idiotic blockbuster movies of all time, it's like spitting into the wind.
 Emmerich and Devlin are master illusionists, waving their wands and mesmerizing audiences with their smoke and mirrors.
 It's probably too much to hope that some day, movie-goers will wake up and realize that they've been had."
 Stephen Holden of The New York Times wrote that the film "is so clumsily structured it feels as if it's two different movies stuck together with an absurd stomping finale glued onto the end.
 The only question worth asking about this $120 million wad of popcorn is a commercial one.
 How much further will the dumbing down of the event movie have to go before the audience stops buying tickets?"